Inspect27/inspect27.github.io/README.md

 # waves

-this Tempalate is Free specially for CS/BSIT Studentns
+This Tempalate is Free specially for CS/BSIT Students